-Conditions of use: ingestion of windshield washing fluid containing methanol.
+Conditions of use: ingestion of windshield washing fluid containing methanol /ingestion of denaturated alcohol containing methanol.

-Exposure: Oral route

-Concentration of methanol in windshield washing fluid: up to 60 - 70%
+Exposure: Oral route Concentration of methanol in windshield washing fluid: up to 60 - 70% Concentration of methanol in denaturated alcohol: up to 80%

-Concentration of methanol in liquid products declared by registrant amounts to 2.5% w/w.
+Concentration of methanol in liquid products (windshield washing fluids/windshield defrosters) declared by registrant amounts to 2.5% w/w.
 However, data from Polish product register show concentration of methanol in cleaning products up to 40%.
 Moreover, Finnish data (FIOH, 2008) demonstrate even 60% solutions present on the market.
 According to the Finnish data (FIOH, 2008) in 2006, there were approximately 48 windshield washing fluids containing methanol on the market in Finland and 41 of these contained 23-60% methanol.
-In 2012 there were 44 windscreen washing fluids containing methanol on the Finnish market and 39 of these contained 23 - 70% of methanol showing no change on the market (Finnish Chemical Products Register 2013).
+In 2012 there were 44 windscreen washing fluids containing methanol on the market and 39 of these contained 23 - 70% of methanol showing no change on the market (Finnish Chemical Products Register 2013).
 In Poland, during the period when methanol was not restricted in products for consumers, there were 47 suppliers of winter windshield washing fluids containing methanol in toxic concentrations, higher than 3%.
 Together they plased on the market 113 different windshield washing fluids, however in some cases the package of different volume was counted as a different product.
 The internet search and information from acute poisoning centers show that there were at that time at least three suppliers of denaturated alcohol containing methanol in concentration above 3%.